Daya Nayak: Corruption allegations

 Nayak insisted that all his money was accounted for, and every transaction was made by cheque.
 He also pointed out that his assets had been shown as inflated.
 For example, his Tata Sumo was a government vehicle and the 200,000 rupee expense reimbursed by the government for a post-encounter hospital stay had been counted as an asset.
-Ghadge claimed that Nayak had assets in Switzerland and owned hotels in Dubai.
-Nayak denied this, saying that he had never travelled outside India.
 The ACB alleged that Nayak had transferred ₹ 1 billion to a foreign contact from a cyber café in Goa.
 It claimed that he was in Goa on 18 January 2006, but his duty records proved that he was at the Charkop Police station.
 ACB also brought up the point that a person called D Naik had travelled several times between Mumbai and Goa by air.
 It was later found out that the person was the Goa minister Damodar Naik.

 According to Nayak's supporters, he was framed by some of his colleagues who had close ties with the underworld criminals, whom Nayak had fought with.
 Nayak himself termed Ghadge as the "most corrupt officer", and alleged that Ghadge had filed an FIR against him after he refused his demand for a bribe of ₹ 10 million.

 In 2008, after the Soharbuddin Sheikh encounter case came to light, Tirodkar filed one more affidavit stating that Daya Nayak was involved in the death of Sadiq Jamal, another alleged fake encounter by the Gujarat Police.
 According to Tirodkar, the Gujarat police had asked Daya Nayak and him to supply "a Muslim boy with some criminal background" to the Gujarat Police, and in response, Nayak handed over Sadiq Jamal to them.

 In 2010, the Court quashed all the MCOCA charges against him.

 After reinstatement

-On 16 June 2012, the Mumbai Police reinstated Daya Nayak.
+On 16 June 2012, the Maharashtra Police reinstated Nayak.
 He was posted in the Local Arms unit.
 He was then posted to the Western Zone, and worked out of Bandra.
 In January 2014, he was transferred to Nagpur.
 However, he did not report there, and was suspended in July 2015.
 The transfer order was cancelled in August 2015, and Nayak was reinstated in Mumbai Police on 11 January 2016.

+Nayak was promoted as a Sr. Inspector in January 2024.

+In May 2025 he was promoted to Assistant Commissioner of the Police.

+On 31 July 2025 he retired after 30 years of service.